xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-CREATE.OBJECT   Creates an object
+CREATE.OBJECT&nbsp;&nbsp;&nbsp;Creates an object

-FONT.PROPERTIES   Applies a font to the selection
+FONT.PROPERTIES&nbsp;&nbsp;&nbsp;Applies a font to the selection

-GET.OBJECT   Returns information about an object
+GET.OBJECT&nbsp;&nbsp;&nbsp;Returns information about an object

 Return to [top](#T)